 Citi Field Dimensions: The Mets are moving the fences in at Citi Field, caving in to the notion that a team needs a power-hitting free agent.
 Read my thoughts about the new Citi Field dimensions here.

 New York City Travel: Coming to visit New York City?
 Here is why I use Hotwire and generally stay near airports.

 Share this page...

 I hope you find these tips helpful—and if you want to know much more about where to sit, how to get there and what to eat, check out the Citi Field E-Guide!
-For just $4.99, you’ll get the lowdown and insider secrets on all of the different seating areas, the many ways to get there, and most all of the big food offerings—with “Tightwad Tips” to help you save money on all of it.
+You’ll get the lowdown and insider secrets on all of the different seating areas, the many ways to get there, and most all of the big food offerings—with “Tightwad Tips” to help you save money on all of it.
+Get the print AND digital edition for just $8.99!
 To learn more, click here!